FerRacimo/Archaeomics/GenoLikelihood.md

 The data can be found here:
 XXXX

-As before, let’s create a shortcut for this directory, as we will refer to it quite a lot in our command lines:
+Let’s create a shortcut for this directory, as we will refer to it quite a lot in our command lines:
 ```
 DATA=XXXX
 ```